Foreign, security and development policy

 Professor of Democracy and International Development

 Nic Cheeseman (@fromagehomme) is Professor of Democracy at the University of Birmingham and was formerly the Director of the African Studies Centre at Oxford University.
-He mainly works on democracy, elections and development and has conducted fieldwork in a range of African countries including Ethiopia, Ghana, Kenya, Malawi, Nigeria, Uganda, Zambia, and Zimbabwe.
+He mainly works on democracy, elections and development and has conducted in-country research in a range of African countries including Ethiopia, Ghana, Kenya, Malawi, Nigeria, Uganda, Zambia, and Zimbabwe, but has also published ...

 Professor of Gender, Transitional Justice and International Criminal Law

-Professor Janine Natalya Clark joined Birmingham Law School in October 2014.
+Janine Natalya Clark joined Birmingham Law School in October 2014.
 She was promoted to Reader in 2016 and promoted to Professor in 2018.
-Her research interests include conflict-related sexual violence, transitional justice, international criminal courts, resilience, ethnic conflict and reconciliation.
-She is currently leading a five-year European Research Council project entitled A ...
+Her research interests include resilience, social-ecological systems, transitional justice, posthumanism/new materialism and reconciliation.

 - 0121 414 6316